Awesome

 Have questions or concerns?
 Talk to our engineering team directly through our GitHub Discussions page.
 Having a positive experience with GitLens?
 Feel free to write a review.

-GitLens Free gives you powerful tools to manage Git and understand how your code has evolved and by whom.
+GitLens Community is free and gives you powerful tools to manage Git and understand how your code has evolved and by whom.
 With popular features like in-editor blame annotations, hovers, and CodeLens, you can see actionable authorship details at the top of each file.
 Track the history of any file over time using Revision Navigation to gain deeper insights into code changes.

 GitLens Pro takes your workflow to the next level by unlocking advanced features and seamless integrations: